Get all the latest data for Hiroshima

 What is the average house price in Hiroshima as of 2026?

-As of early 2026, the average property price in Hiroshima sits around 20 to 25 million yen (roughly 130,000 to 165,000 USD or 125,000 to 155,000 EUR) for a typical residential unit, though this varies significantly depending on whether you are looking at condos or detached houses.
+As of early 2026, the estimated average property price in Hiroshima sits around 27 million yen (roughly 175,000 USD or 165,000 EUR), though this varies significantly by property type and location within the city.

 How much have property prices increased in Hiroshima over the past 12 months?